soma-php/soma/README.md

 ### Helpers

-The file [helpers.php](https://github.com/soma-php/framework/blob/master/src/helpers.php) contain a couple of functions that are meant to simplify either calling app services or work with certain types of data.
-The framework also depends on `illuminate\support` that provide [a whole bunch of helpers](https://github.com/illuminate/support/tree/3e2810145f37eb89fa11759781ee88ee1c1a5262) for you to make use of.
+The file [helpers.php](https://github.com/soma-php/soma/blob/master/src/helpers.php) contain a couple of functions that are meant to simplify either calling app services or work with certain types of data.
+There's also useful classes for working with data-sets like `Soma\Store`, `Soma\Repository` and `Soma\Manifest`.
+The framework also depends on `illuminate\support` that provide [a whole bunch of helpers](https://github.com/illuminate/support/tree/826782d01ec7a0befe26b106713822df5933ee69) for you to make use of.

 ## License